ittong/ittong.github.io/_pages/about.md

 My Chinese given name is 桐 (Tong), pronounced as 桐/tʊŋ/.
 My Chinese surname is 王 (Wang), pronounced as 王/wɑːŋ/.
 It’s also fine to call me Tom.

-**<span style="color:red">I am seeking PhD or RA positions for Fall 2025.
-If you know of any exciting opportunities, please feel free to contact me!</span>**
+**<span style="color:red">I will be joining the University of North Carolina at Chapel Hill for Biomedical Engineering in Fall 2025 under the supervision of Dr. [Li Wang](https://scholar.google.com/citations?hl=en&user=xjzMf0cAAAAJ).
+My research focuses on MRI image super-resolution.
+If you are interested in collaboration, please feel free to contact me!</span>**

 Email: wangtong8868@gmail.com